vippsas/vipps-ecom-api/vipps-ecom-api.md

 # Overview

-The Vipps eCommerce API (eCom API) offers functionality for online payments, both using web browsers on websites and in native apps for iOS and Android, using app-switching.
+The Vipps eCommerce API (eCom API) offers functionality for online payments.
+Payments are supported in both web browsers and in native apps (via deep-linking).

 ## Checklist